 (2) With those objects a local planning scheme may provide for planning, replanning, or reconstructing, the whole or any part of the local planning scheme area.

+(3) This section applies subject to section 256 and the regulations made under it and sections 257A and 257B.

+[Section 69 amended by No. 28 of 2010 s.
+54.]

 70. Scheme may be made for land outside scheme or be concurrent with another scheme

 (1) Nothing in this Act prevents —